AviatrixSystems/Docs/HowTos/transit_segmentation_workflow.rst

 This section consists of the delete functions.

-1. Delete Multi-Cloud Security domain.
+1. On the **MULTI-CLOUD TRANSIT > Segmentation > Delete** page, you can delete the multi-cloud network domain.

 ==========================================      ==========
 **Setting**                                     **Value**
 ==========================================      ==========
-Security Domain Name                            The name of the Security Domain
+Network Domain Name                             The name of the network domain
 ==========================================      ==========

 2. Disable Aviatrix Transit Gateway for segmentation.